gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 ## Now: Patience Is Rewarded

 The man *finally* reaches the bottom of the stairs.
-He rests for a few moments, studying the bones I've left beside the pool---it really only takes a few little touches to make somewhere feel like home---but does not come close enough to the water for me to reach him.
+He rests for a few moments, studying the bones I've left beside the pool—it really only takes a few little touches to make somewhere feel like home—but does not come close enough to the water for me to reach him.
 Patience, patience…

 The cold chill of the dead man's echo hangs about him briefly, then vanishes.